47z1Lu7h/47z1lu7h.github.io/_projects/bashar.md

 ---

-- I: `You exist`
+1 - `You exist`

-- II: `Everything is here and now`
+2 - `Everything is here and now`

-- III: `The One is the All and the All are the One`
+3 - `The One is the All and the All are the One`

-- IV: `What you put out is what you get back`
+4 - `What you put out is what you get back`

-- V: `Everything changes except the first 4 Laws`
+5 - `Everything changes except the first 4 Laws`

 ---